Edwincai0429/Datafarming/README.md

 Finally, enter the following command ***one time*** in a terminal window to make sure that the ruby scripts are all executable:

     chmod a+x ~/datafarmingrubyscripts/*.rb

-Some additional notes:

-  1. The symbol '~' is a Unix shorthand for your home directory.

-  2. You can display "hidden" files such as .bash_profile from the "File -> Open" menu of most text editors by typing "Command-Shift-." (note the period at the end!) to make the hidden files visible.

 #### WINDOWS